-She might also feel bad knowing that her father would want to disavow if he ever knew what she’s doing.
+She might also feel bad knowing that her father would want to disavow her if he ever knew what she was doing.

 In my experience, most women who like a guy and submit to him will mostly just go along with his leadership and with whatever boundary he’s pushing.